Damianko135/Portfoliowebsite/README.md

 ## Updating:

-To keep everything up to date, execute the following command: `docker-compose pull && docker-compose up --force-recreate --build -d && docker image prune -f`.
+To keep everything up to date, the script is initiating a cronjob using the following commands `docker-compose pull && docker-compose up --force-recreate --build -d && docker image prune -f`.